cegganesh84/cdp-azure-tools/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-1. This template is same as above, except, it creates a security group which only allows port 22 and 443 access to networkAccessCIDR for the created virtual network.
+1. This template is same the first one, except, it creates a security group which only allows port 22 and 443 access to networkAccessCIDR for the created virtual network.
 2. Magic SSO will not work because of the air gapped installation of the clusters.

 ---